Consumer

 Source: Citizens Advice

-FAKE OR CONTERFEIT GOODS
+FAKE OR COUNTERFEIT GOODS

 You have the legal right to a refund if you’ve bought something that’s fake or counterfeit.